 We see that sharing the amplitude of the smallest independent pixel systematics height scales does reduce how conservative the method is, with smaller average uncertainties and a $\chi_r^2$ value closer to one.
-Accounting for common systematics as well as independent pixel systematics performs the most conservatively, however this method is the most flexible and can be robustly applied to all three sets of simulations generated.
+Accounting for common systematics as well as independent pixel systematics offers the most conservative result; however this method is the most flexible and can be robustly applied to all three sets of simulations generated.

-\subsection{Independent Pixel Systematics (IPS) Scenario results}
+\subsection{Independent pixel systematics (IPS) scenario results}

-The IPS Scenario simulations were the exact same as the FCS Scenario but with a single GP draw added to one of the brightest central nine pixels for each simulation.
+The IPS scenario simulations were the exact same as the FCS scenario but with a single GP draw added to one of the brightest central nine pixels for each simulation.
 In this case, the pixel-fitting method has the potential to outperform aperture extraction as it can weight away from the pixel with systematics injected into it.
 However, it must be able to constrain the presence of independent systematics on top of the flux-conserved systematics.
 Since the method can fit for independent pixel systematics in all of the pixels, the results can still be a bit conservative given that the systematics are only present in a single pixel.

 We see from Table~\ref{tab:sim_2} that all of the pixel-fitting approaches outperform aperture extraction with a GP on precision (RMSE), have tighter constraints (smaller $\bar{\sigma}_d$) and have more reliable constraints ($\chi_r^2$ closer to unity).
-This difference is also visualised in Figure~\ref{fig:PSS_comparison}, which shows the eclipse depth constraint for all 200 simulations in the IPS Scenario for both aperture extraction with a GP and pixel-fitting (accounting for common systematics and shared independent systematics).
+This difference is also visualised in Figure~\ref{fig:PSS_comparison}, which shows the eclipse depth constraint for all 200 simulations in the IPS scenario for both aperture extraction with a GP and pixel-fitting (accounting for common systematics and shared independent systematics).
 Aperture extraction without a GP performs particularly poorly, with the lowest accuracy and with uncertainties which are far too small ($\chi_r^2 = 6.07$) because it cannot account for the systematics injected into the data.
 Aperture extraction with a GP does a reasonable job of accounting for the systematics but with quite low precision compared to pixel-fitting, as it has no way to weight away from the pixel with injected systematics.
 The chi-squared value of $\chi_r^2 = 1.68$ is also quite high, with a slightly better value of $\chi_r^2 = 1.46$ when the length scale in time is fixed to the true simulated value.